presnick/ProgramsInformationPeople/_sources/SimplePythonData/HardCoding.rst

 Some things in programming, you can only do by typing them out.
 You'll see when you have to create a variable and assign values to variables, you simply type something like ``xyz = 6``.

 But in many cases, it's best practice to rely on your program, your logic, and your code, to handle things for you.
 That's where **hard-coding** comes in.
-It basically means, you should rely on your code, not write things out by hand or count in your head!
+It basically means, you should rely on your code, not write things out by hand or do computation in your head!

 We'll often tell you in this textbook *not* to hard-code answers.
 You can think of that as: you must rely on your code.

 For example, in this following code, if you're asked in an exercise to create a variable ``zx`` and assign it the value of the sum of the value of ``y`` and the value of ``x``, writing ``zx = 55`` is *hard-coding*.
-That's because you're relying on your brain, not on the code!
+That's because you're relying on your human brain a little too much, rather than on the capabilities of your code!

 .. actex:: hard_coding_example